 The Arlo Pro 4 Spotlight Camera’s weatherproof enclosure measures 3.5 by 2.0 by 3.0 inches.
 The slide-in camera assembly is glossy black and holds a removable, rechargeable lithium-polymer battery pack.
 The battery is rated to last up to six months between charges.

-On the base of the enclosure is a magnetic charging port and a button that releases the camera assembly.
+On the base of the enclosure are a magnetic charging port and a button that releases the camera assembly.
 You can attach the Pro 4 to your house or any other structure using the included magnetic mount.
-(You can purchase a separate screw-in mount, if that’s you need.)
+(You can purchase a separate screw-in mount if that’s what you need.)
 You’ll find a magnetic USB charging cable and mounting hardware in the box, too.